hceny/placeholder-and-image-lazyload/README.md

 ```
 $placeholder.init({all:true,color:true});
 ```
 Parameter Description:
 First parameter (all): default false

-True - displays compatible tags regardless of browser support False - displays compatible tags only if the browser does not support it The second parameter (color): default false
+- True - displays compatible tags regardless of browser support.
+- False - displays compatible tags only if the browser does not support it.

+The second parameter (color): default false

-True - changes the placeholder color according to the css property of the set input or textarea False - forces the placeholder color to #ccc when the display is compatible In addition, the placeholder display is not hidden when the focus is acquired, and is hidden only when there is text input.
+- True - changes the placeholder color according to the css property of the set input or textarea.
+- False - forces the placeholder color to #ccc when the display is compatible.

+*In addition, the placeholder display is not hidden when the focus is acquired, and is hidden only when there is text input.*

 参数描述：
 第一个参数(all)：默认false